ossf/package-analysis/sandboxes/README.md

   - refers to a local file contain a package to install if `--local` is set;
     otherwise
   - the name of the package in the package repository to install.
-- `VERSION` - a version of the package (optional):
+- `--version VERSION` - a version of the package (optional):
-  - when passing in a local file the version information will be ignored.
-  - if version is not set when passing the name of the package, the version used will be chosen by the package manager.
+  - if no version is not set when passing the name of the package, the version used will be chosen by the package manager.
+  - only used if `PHASE` is `all` or `install`.
+  - cannot be used with `--local`
-- `--local` - whether or not `PACKAGE` is a local file (optional):
+- `--local FILE` - a local file to install instead of using the registry (optional):
-  - if set, `PACKAGE` will be treated as a local file
+  - if set, `FILE` will be installed. `PACKAGE` must match the name of the package being installed.
+  - only used if `PHASE` is `all` or `install`.
+  - canot be used with `--version`

 #### Phases